|

 columns can stand alone as a whole column or be specified to be split.

-Split Ionic columns can be engaged or placed against a solid wall or
+Split Corinthian columns can be engaged or placed against a solid wall or

 specified to be split-to-wrap a load bearing steel or wood post.